You are hereArchive - May 2009

 His send-off came with full military pomp and ceremony - befitting-his lifetime's service with the 1st Battalion the Royal Welsh.
 Cheering comrades lined the route from his pen to the trailer waiting to take him to the Whipsnade Zoo in Bedfordshire, where the Army veteran informally known as Billy the Goat will spend his honorable retirement.

-Surf Lifesaving: voluntary lifeguard services & competitive surf sport originated in Australia, expanding globally
+Sydney.
+Surf Lifesaving: voluntary lifeguard services and competitive surf sport originated in Australia in 1906

 (quote)